 Hotdogs and burgers of all types.
-Without hesitation I would recommend that you say “yes” to the carmelized onions and “yes” to the seasoned olive oil that they generously drip onto the meat-packed bun, which is absorbed and consequently fried.
+Without hesitation, I would recommend that you say “yes” to the caramelized onions and “yes” to the seasoned olive oil.
+They generously drip onto the meat-packed bun, which is absorbed and consequently fried.

-They even offer wild boar hotdog depending on availability.
-Their selection depends on what they bring back on the boat from Sicily, but a surefire option is the Sfilacco Cavallo, a bun that is cored out and stuffed with horsemeat, onions, cheese and olive oil.
+They even offer wild boar hotdogs depending on availability.
+Their selection depends on what they bring back on the boat from Sicily, but a surefire option is the Sfilacco Cavallo, a bun that is cored out and stuffed with horsemeat, onions, cheese, and olive oil.

-All of that goes down real well with a beer and a chat with Cristian about people, places and ideas.
+All of that goes down really well with a beer and a chat with Cristian about people, places, and ideas.
 Cristian, also known by the name of Truthseeker, is a multi-genre DJ that is big on reggae – find him playing at the newly inducted Rocky Valley Garden.
-His little red bluetooth speakers are always on, playing some bouncy tune.
+His little red Bluetooth speakers are always on, playing some bouncy tune.

 La Famiglia of the Night

-It is these late night hours that not only Sicilians, but also late night troopers tend to fancy something fat and greasy.
-Hence UGS gives Penzalapanza our seal of approval for a late night stop for food and beer.
+It is during these late-night hours that not only Sicilians but also late-night troopers tend to fancy something fat and greasy.
+Hence UGS gives Penzalapanza our seal of approval for a late-night stop for food and beer.